-There are many chords that are used in styles that contain richer harmony but for this post we will specifically focus on 7th chords.
-The essential 7th chords you should learn are the Major 7th, Dominant 7th, minor 7th and minor 7 flat 5 chords.
-In this post, we’ll cover how to play the 7th chord guitar shapes on the 6th, 5th and 4th string.
+This post covers the essential 7th chords on guitar which are the Major 7th, Dominant 7th, minor 7th and minor 7 flat 5 chords.
+You’ll learn the guitar shapes starting on the 6th, 5th and 4th string.

 What is a 7th chord?